mbabynames search ✿

 Virginia Camille

-Virginia translates to "noble and strong".
+Virginia translates to "maiden".
 Camille to "young ceremonial attendant".
 Together they create a full-name meaning with real texture.
 The hard C in Camille gives a clean break after Virginia's open vowel ending.

 Virginia Beatrice

-Virginia carries the meaning "noble and strong" while Beatrice brings "she who brings happiness".
+Virginia carries the meaning "maiden" while Beatrice brings "she who brings happiness".
 Said together, Virginia Beatrice has both weight and warmth.
 Beatrice (2 syllables) provides a firm close after the longer Virginia.

 Bold contrast